No new deaths, but teen among 25 more confirmed COVID-19 cases reported in Cleveland

 CDPH is working to identify their close contacts who would require testing or monitoring for COVID-19 symptoms.

-The Ohio Department of Health announced there were 2,039 new coronavirus cases reported in Ohio over the last 24 hours, which is the highest 24-hour spike with regular testing.
+The Ohio Department of Health announced there were eight new deaths and an additional 2,015 coronavirus cases reported in Ohio over the last 24 hours.

 The City of Cleveland COVID-19 Dashboard displays the most recent preliminary data from the Ohio Department of Health about COVID-19 cases, hospitalizations, deaths, and recoveries in Cleveland by selected demographics.
 View the dashboard here.